 Use preconnect to establish early connections to important third-party origins.

-Reduce server response times by optimizing the server's application logic or upgrade your server hardware to have more memory.
+Reduce server response times by optimizing the server's application logic or upgrading your server hardware to have more memory.

 Use HTTP caching to cache static resources.

-Have less than 1,500 nodes total, a depth less than 32 nodes and a parent node with less than 60 child nodes to decrease DOM size.
+Have less than 1,500 nodes total, a depth of fewer than 32 nodes, and a parent node with less than 60 child nodes to decrease DOM size.

 Lighthouse measures SI by capturing a filmstrip of a page as it loads in the browser and analyzing the visual progression frame-by-frame.
 The average time at which visible parts of the page are displayed determines the SI.
 This metric will differ based on device screen sizes.